 - Hiding or Leaving a Space – Are you a member of Kona spaces that you are no longer involved with?
 If so, you may want to consider hiding or leaving these spaces.
 Leaving the space is a more permanent solution if you are really not involved anymore.
 Hiding a space can be done temporarily, or more permanently – but keep in mind if you hide a space you will no longer receive any notifications for activity in that space.
 This can be useful for spaces that you want to drop into once in a while and scan the latest conversations, but you’re not actively involved on a regular basis.

 - Stay up to date - Try to stay up to date on unread items.
 If you have too many unread items, it becomes overwhelming.
 Decide on a personal method for keeping up with Kona notifications – which may differ depending on how much of your work is being managed in Kona.
 Those who work mostly in Kona will keep it open during the day and may check notifications in real-time.
 Others may login to Kona every few hours to check for updates, or once per day.
 If you adjust your notification settings to your personal needs and keep up with notifications on a regular basis, you’ll stay in the loop on important information for your groups and projects without feeling inundated with notifications.
-Don’t forget you can also use Kona mobile (iPhone or Android) to stay connected when you’re not at your computer.
+Don’t forget you can also use the Kona widget (iPhone, Android & Tablets) to stay connected when you’re not at your computer.

 Teams using Kona continue to have team meetings and in-person conversations, but when you’re discussing topics that are important to capture/share – post those conversations in Kona.
 Conversations can be captured in several places in Kona – pick the one that makes most sense for your scenario: